 Farmscape for February 20, 2020

-Pork producers across Canada are being invited to participate in an Economic and Environmental Viability survey being conducted on behalf of Swine Innovation Porc.
+Pork producers across Canada are being invited to participate in an economic and environmental Viability survey being conducted on behalf of Swine Innovation Porc.

 The "Canadian Pig Production Practices Survey for Improved Economic and Environmental Viability" is intended to assess the resource use of Canadian production systems and validate research that shows North American pork producers have substantially reduced their environmental footprint.